Live FX rates · Reviewed 4 July 2026

 Need a rate on a pair you don’t see listed?

 We support a wider range of currencies than we list publicly.
 If you can’t find your pair above, speak to a Cambridge Currencies specialist — most exotic and emerging-market corridors can still be quoted.
+Every transfer is completed by phone with a dedicated specialist.

 Speak to a specialist